mbarker84/css-irl-eleventy/src/posts/css-nesting-is-here.md

 </div>
 ```

 We can style the nested `<div>` (a child of the first-level `<div>`) by literally nesting the selector.
-The `&` operator is optional, but it should be noted that omitting this for element selectors is not currently supported in Chromium.
+The `&` operator is optional, but it should be noted that omitting this for element selectors is not currently supported in Chromium, although **it’s coming in [Chrome 120](https://developer.chrome.com/blog/css-nesting-relaxed-syntax-update)**.

 ```css
 div {